cdavisnz/init.d/README.md

 #
 ```
 ###### Create the Certificate (Optional):
-The common name is your own, if it is a SNC connection to SAP then it is the SAP issued value.
+If  Secure Network Communications (SNC) is required, generrate the required certififate.
+The common name is your own, if it is a SNC connection to SAP then it is the value issued by SAP.
 ```shell-script
 # sudo su - ${_SAPINST,,}adm
 # cd /usr/sap/${_SAPINST}/saprouter/sec